Best Of18 min read

 Cons

-• Can get messy fast without strong information architecture discipline
+• Can get messy without strong organization discipline

-• Performance degrades on very large workspaces (500+ pages)
+• Performance drops on very large workspaces (500+ pages)

-• 80 integrations is limited compared to ClickUp or Jira's ecosystems
+• Smaller integration ecosystem compared to ClickUp or Jira

 7. Hive — Best for Collaborative, Fast-Moving Product Teams